Five things that need addressing as defending WNBA champion Storm open training camp

 Ostensibly, the last spot on the Storm’s roster will go to Kitija Laksa or Kiana Williams.

-Laksa, a 6-foot guard from Latvia, was the No. 11 overall pick in the 2020 WNBA Draft who remained overseas last season.
+Laksa, a 6-foot guard from Latvia, was the No. 11 overall pick in the 2020 WNBA draft who remained overseas last season.
 Williams, a 5-8 guard from Stanford, was the 18th overall pick in the second round in this year’s draft.

 Laksa may have an easier time finding minutes considering she’s touted as a perimeter threat slotted behind Loyd while Williams is vying for playing time with Bird, Canada and veteran Epiphanny Prince.